-I do not think any purpose is to be served dealing with each of these Eight Points, for all of them savour of hypocrisy and smug com-No. 1 was the foremost Point for Peace with the Germans at the last war, and we all know the result, how after solemnly promising the Germans and her Allies that no territory would be filched from them if they accepted President Wilson's Fourteen Points as a ground for Armistice, Britain and her Allies tore up the Agreement and treated it as a Scrap of Paper: Britain subsequently benefiting by the complaceny. of Paper; Britain subsequently benefiting by the gain of nearly a million and a half of enemy territory, most of it German.
+I do not think any purpose is to be served dealing with each of these Eight Points, for all of them savour of hypocrisy and smug com-No. 1 was the foremost Point for Peace with the Germans at the last war, and we all know the result, how after solemnly promising the Germans and her Allies that no territory would be filched from them if they accepted President Wilson's Fourteen Points as complaceny. a ground for Armistice, Britain and her Allies tore up the Agreement and treated it as a Scrap of Paper; Britain subsequently benefiting by the gain of nearly a million and a half of enemy territory, most of it German.
 Of course, it may be safer this war to urge No. 1 Point, for at present it would seem that there is little hope of us adding to our territory after this war.

 No. 2 Point is also suspect: it solemnly declares that there are to be no territorial changes "that do not accord with the freely-expressed wishes of the peoples concerned."
-That also was stated solemnly at the last war, the result being that again Britain and her Allies betrayed the Germans and her Allies by forcing the peoples of one nationality to live under the despotism of another nationality.
+That also was stated solemnly at the last war, the result being that again Britain and her Allies betrayed the Germans and her Allies by forcing the peoples of one nationality, to live under the despotism of another nationality.
 One might here note that had Roosevelt and Churchill made these Declarations before the present war commenced, and agreed with the Germans and Hungarians, etc., to right the great wrong that caused hundreds of thousands of one nationality to live, against their express wishes, under the rule of another nationality, the present war would not have taken place.
-For it was with a view to setting free the peoples of one nation from the peoples of the peoples of one nation from the peoples of other nations that Hitler invaded Czechoslovakia and Poland.
+For it was with a view to setting free the peoples of one nation from the peoples of other nations that Hitler invaded Czechoslovakia and Poland.
 None seek to deny that fact to-day.
-Notwithstanding, neither Mr. Roosevelt nor Mr. Churchill has seen fit to make any reference to the injustices prevailing on the Continent of Europe before the present war started, injustices which it swent aside before Hitler was even which, if swept aside before Hitler was heard of, would have obviated the rise of Hitler, and the war we are suffering from to-day.
+Notwithstanding, neither Mr. Roosevelt nor Mr. Churchill has seen fit to make any reference to the injustices prevailing on the Continent of Europe before the present war started, injustices which if swent wide hefers blides and the continent of t which, if swept aside before Hitler was heard of, would have obviated the rise of Hitler, and the war we are suffering from to-day.